Darts Betting Sites

 Can I bet on 180s in darts?

 Yes.
-There are various ways to bet on 180s including the total amount of 180s in a match, or a certain player to get a specific amount of 180s, the number of 180s in a set and much more.
+There are various ways to bet on 180s including the total number of 180s in a match or set, a certain player getting a specific number of 180s, and much more.

 What markets offer more value than the match result market?